USA Performance User Resources and Training

 |Executive||Senior Executive Service (SES) and Senior-Level T-42 Executives (or their proxies) may create and edit their own plans.
 They must sign their own plan at each stage of the performance management cycle.|

 |Proxy||Individual assigned by the SES or Senior-Level T-42 executive or Rating Official.
-Proxies can perform all the duties of the user to which they are assigned except they cannot sign the plan on behalf of an Executive or Rating Official.|
+Proxies can perform all the duties of the user to which they are assigned except they cannot remove signatures or sign the plan on behalf of an Executive or Rating Official.|

 |Rating Official||The individual to whom the SES or Senior-Level T-42 Executive reports.
 They approve and sign the establishment of performance plans for their subordinate executives, provide feedback in progress reviews, and prepare end-of-year ratings.|

 USA Performance (USAP) currently works with Internet Explorer version 10 and above and Google Chrome version 39 and above.
 You must be on the NIH network or VPN to access USAP.

 - Click “Log in with Your Smart Card” (once your PIV is inserted), enter PIN and click “Okay” or type in your username and password and select the "Sign In" button.

 - You're then directed to the Home/Dashboard page.